johnkerl/miller/docs/src/manpage.md

        Options:
        -h|--help Show this message.

+   1mgsub0m
+       Usage: mlr gsub [options]
+       Replaces old string with new string in specified field(s), with regex support for the old string and handling multiple matches, like the `gsub` DSL function.
+       See also the `sub` and `ssub` verbs.
+       Options:
+       -f {a,b,c}  Field names to convert.
+       -h|--help   Show this message.

    1mhaving-fields0m
        Usage: mlr having-fields [options]
        Conditionally passes through records depending on each record's field names.